Terrestrials/foomlottery/README.md

 ## Credits

-For info on using ZK-SNARKs on EVM, see the Rareskills [ZK Book](https://www.rareskills.io/zk-book) and their [article](https://www.rareskills.io/post/how-does-tornado-cash-work) on how Tornado Cash works.
+For information on using ZK-SNARKs on EVM, see the Rareskills [ZK Book](https://www.rareskills.io/zk-book) and their [article](https://www.rareskills.io/post/how-does-tornado-cash-work) on how Tornado Cash works.